The Queenan Law Firm

 - Defective crane boom welds resulted in a worker sustaining a brain injury.

 - Severe, life-threatening injuries occurred when a gastric bypass stapler malfunctioned.

 Liability and Compensation for an Injury in Dallas, TX

 It’s never easy to adjust to the changes a serious injury brings to your life, particularly when that injury was the avoidable, needless result of another person’s thoughtless actions (or in some cases, failures to act).
 Depending on the nature and severity of the injury, the victim may face a lifetime of chronic pain, become burdened with extensive medical debt, lose their marital relationship, require in-home medical care and assistance, or be forced to give up the career and leisure activities they once loved.

-Clients often contact our lawyers in a state of despair due to the unfortunate circumstances of their injury, further discouraged by the bleak outlook insurance companies, adjusters, and even other attorneys gave them on their case.
+Clients often contact our Dallas personal injury attorneys in a state of despair due to the unfortunate circumstances of their injury, further discouraged by the bleak outlook insurance companies, adjusters, and even other attorneys gave them on their case.
 Queenan Law attorneys step up to face those challenges and level the playing field with our experience, persistence, and aptitude.
 We take a precise, proactive, and detail-oriented approach to every matter we handle, attacking each case with a tactical combination of:

 - Strategic legal planning.